Snapwave333/Nooomis/web-react/README.md

 - Welcome: entry point with navigation to Tutorial, Challenges, Classic, Settings
 - Tutorial: demo board to try tones and read quick instructions
 - Challenges: select Speed Up or Reverse; starts game with those rules
-- Settings: volume, mute, waveform, and audio pack selection
+- Settings: volume, mute, waveform
 - GameShell: top bar with Back, Pause/Resume, and a mode label (e.g., Classic, Speed Up)

-## Audio Packs
+## Audio Packs (legacy/optional)

+Note: The current React Settings page no longer includes audio pack selection; this section remains for legacy/static builds.

 The client can use sample-based audio packs in addition to oscillator tones.
 Packs are loaded via relative paths so they work in Vite dev, static web builds, and Cordova file:// environments.